BibleClinger/HeliPack/README.md

 # How do I install this?

 You have two options.
-You can either download the release directly, or else you can hook up your local copy of git to this repo.
+You can either download manually, or else you can hook up your local copy of git to this repo.
 The former will get you setup with a particular version right away.
 The latter sets you up for switching versions, updating, and whatever else you'd like to do.
 It is by far the most tech savvy way of setting up this theater.

-## Download the Release
+## Manual Download

-1. Download the latest release.
+1. Download the latest release, or download the master branch.
 2. Extract the directory from the zip file.
 3. Place the directory in question inside "\Falcon BMS 4.35\Data".
 4. Rename the directory to "Add-on Helipack" without the quotes if it's not already named that.

+If this is the first time you are installing the theater,

 5. Open the file "\Falcon BMS 4.35\Data\TerrData\TheaterDefinition\theater.lst".
 6. Append "Add-On Helipack\Terrdata\theaterdefinition\Helipack.tdf" at the end of the file on its own line.